 Don’t expect that the best career for you is the thing that you are currently the best at doing.
 Figure out what your goals are, and then do what it takes to achieve them ― even if it doesn’t come naturally to you at first.

 What’s some of the worst career advice that you’ve received?
 Did you know it was bad advice at the time?
 Tell us in the comments below!

-We are Cydcor, the recognized leader in outsourced sales services located in Agoura Hills, CA. From our humble beginnings as an independent sales company to garnering a reputation as the global leader in outsourced sales, Cydcor takes pride in having exceptional sales professionals and providing our clients with proven sales and marketing strategies that get results.
+We are Cydcor, the recognized leader in outsourced sales and marketing services located in Agoura Hills, California.
+From our humble beginnings as an independent sales company to garnering a reputation for consistently exceeding client expectations and driving outstanding revenue growth, Cydcor has been helping Fortune 500 and emerging companies achieve their customer acquisition, retention, and business goals since 1994.
+Cydcor takes pride in the unique combination of in-person sales, call center, and digital marketing services we offer to provide our clients with proven sales and marketing strategies that get results.